-Buying Criteria Per Segment
+2.2 Buying Criteria by Segment

 Buyers in each segment place a different emphasis upon the four buying criteria.
-For example, some customers are more interested in Price, while others are more interested in Positioning.
-Positioning and Price criteria change every year.
-Age and MTBF criteria always remain the same.
-Buying criteria for the previous year are reported in the Capstone Courier's Segment Analysis pages.
+For example, some customers are more interested in price, while others are more interested in positioning.

+Positioning criteria change every year.
+Price, age and MTBF criteria always remain the same.

+Buying Criteria for the previous year are reported in the Foundation FastTrack's Segment Analysis pages.
 As you take over the company to make decisions for Round 1, your reports reflect customer expectations as of December 31, Round 0 (yesterday).
 The Industry Conditions Report displays the Round 0 buying criteria for each market segment.
 Here are two example segments.